Unraid

 Unraid is a proprietary Linux-based operating system designed to run on home servers in order to operate as a network-attached storage (NAS) device, application server, media server and a virtualization host.
-Unraid is proprietary software developed and maintained by Lime Technology, Inc. Users of the software are encouraged to write and use plugins and Docker applications to extend the functionality of their systems.
+Unraid is developed and maintained by Lime Technology, Inc. Users of the software are encouraged to write and use plugins and Docker applications to extend the functionality of their systems.

 Features

 Dashboard management

 Usage of Unraid is primarily performed through a web interface (known also as the Unraid dashboard) that offers full control over the Unraid operating system.
 The dashboard offers basic controls for common tasks as well as advanced controls for the more technological advanced user; CLI or console management is also possible.
 The Unraid dashboard is a particularly useful flagship feature to users who are new or inexperienced in operating Linux, home servers, NAS, Docker, and more.

 Community applications

 One of the more popular features of Unraid is the extensive catalog of community applications (apps) or plugins that users can install and run on their Unraid systems.
 This community-oriented focus allows Unraid to provide a vast catalog of community apps while Unraid provides moderation to ensure users are safe, compatible and have a consistent experience.
 Specifically, Unraid community apps are created via plugins or Docker containers providing the capability of extending Unraid in nearly any capacity.